International Society for Human Rights: History

+Since February 2022, the organisation has provided humanitarian aid to Ukraine.

+In March 2026, the Horki District Court in Belarus declared the social media pages of the ISHR to be "extremist".

+Activities

 The Society publishes its own periodical Newsletter (in English) and in German "Menschenrechte".
 The president of the International Council of the ISHR is Prof Dr Dr Thomas Schirrmacher.
 Karl Hafen is treasurer, Marie Gerrard, Dr René Gomez, Dr Liubov Nemcinova, Dr Haydee Marin, Simone Schlegel and Prof Dr Andrey Sukhorukov are vice-presidents.